wmassey776/Hacktoberfest_2021/CONTRIBUTING.md

 ![](https://hacktoberfest.digitalocean.com/_nuxt/img/logo-hacktoberfest-full.f42e3b1.svg)
 # Welcome to Hacktoberfest 2021

-## Submission Guidelines
+## Quality Standards

+- Don't plagiarize
-- Submit your original work
+- Be original
-- Add your submission to `code` directory
+- Different variations of already submitted code are welcomed!
-- There is no length requirement, however, `hello_wprl.py` programs will not accepted
+- There is no code length requirement
+- Multiple submissions are welcome
-- Just showcase your python skill and have fun!
+- Just showcase your Python skill
+- Have fun! 🎃

 ## Need some ideas?

-Here are just a few ideas for code submissions:
+Here are just a few ideas to get you started!

-- Hangman
-- Rock Paper Scissors
 - Dice Rolling Simulator
 - Leap Year Calculator
 - Mad Libs Generator